ZarvinKucing/in-ovo-egg-sexing/egg-sexing-capstone (3)/repo/egg-sexing-capstone/README.en.md

 ## 🤝 Research Collaboration

 This project was carried out in partnership with Indonesia's **National Research and Innovation Agency (BRIN)** and the **Hatchery of PT Super Unggas Jaya (PT SUJA), Cirebon**.
 System requirements were derived directly from interviews with BRIN researchers/technicians and PT SUJA hatchery staff.
-Dataset collection (250 eggs), field testing, and ground-truth validation (hatching → DOC sexing) were all conducted on-site at the PT SUJA hatchery in Cirebon (April 5–30, 2026).
+Dataset collection (250 eggs), field testing, and ground-truth validation (hatching → DOC sexing) were all conducted on-site at the PT SUJA hatchery in Cirebon (January-May, 2026).

 ## 📌 Background